1st Division (Lithuania): 1920–1940

 In 1918, after the restoration of Lithuanian statehood, the Lithuanian army and its regiments were reborn, which were combined into brigades in 1919.
-In 1920, the 1st Division was re-formed based on the 1st Brigade, which fought in the Lithuanian Wars of Independence.
+On 10 February 1920, the 1st Division was re-formed based on the 1st Brigade, which had fought extensively in the Lithuanian Wars of Independence, as the three infantry brigades of the Lithuanian Army were reorganised into divisions.
+The 1st Division had three infantry regiments and three independent battalions.

+World War II

 With the outbreak of World War II in 1939, the 1st Division was mobilized to defend the borders of Lithuania and ensure the security of Vilnius and elsewhere in Lithuania.

+As of 1940, the 1st Infantry Division comprised headquarters, 3 infantry regiments and 2 artillery regiments.
+In addition, it included Military Commandant's Offices (Karo komendantūra) for the city of Vilnius and the districts of Biržai, Kėdainiai, Panevėžys, Raseiniai, Rokiškis, Švenčionėliai, Trakai, Ukmergė, Utena and Zarasai.

+Lithuanian resistance

 After the government's surrender to the Soviet ultimatum to Lithuania in 1940 and the subsequent Soviet occupation, the Lithuanian Army was disbanded, but the 1st Division's soldiers went on to fight for Lithuania against the occupation as partisans.

 21st century

 At the 2022 Madrid Summit, the main military tactical unit was upscaled from a brigade to a division in NATO's military plans.
 In May 2023, the Lithuanian State Defence Council approved the future formation of a division.
 In order to establish a Lithuanian Infantry Division with a tank battalion, on 11 July 2024 the Seimas approved changes to the basic structure of the Lithuanian Armed Forces, which entered into force on 18 July 2024.